Last week Justin Welsh posted about his “creator funnel” on LinkedIn.

 In fact, we have a 6-email automated sequence that increased our consultations more than 5x since implementing it.
 Click here if you want those email templates.

 Eventually some of them ended up becoming patients.
 Most didn’t.
 But I still developed relationships with them either way.
 They learn something from me and I get someone (hopefully) speaking positively about me and my practice.
 Win-win.

 Your goal now is to make sure that the content you create fits squarely into one of these four levels.

 Once you do, make sure you’re only sending it to people who are at that level.
 It does not matter if someone in the Delight phase sees an Attraction post but it does matter if those in Attraction get Delight or Monetization content.

 Most of your social media content should be Attraction and a small percentage Conversion.

 What else would you like to know about my creator funnel?
 Please send me your questions on Twitter, LinkedIn, via contact form, or even on my personal Instagram.
-I'll make sure to address as many as possible in next Sunday's deep dive!
+I’ll make sure to address as many as possible in an upcoming deep dive!